ryansgot/smc-gradle-plugin/README.md

 ## Support

 - Android
-- Java (see known issues below)
+- Java (supported--see known issues below)
 - Groovy (maybe)

 ## Known Issues
-- In a java project, `./gradlew clean compileJava` results in missing classes at compile time, but `./gradlew clean compileJava; ./gradlew compileJava` work as separate commands.
+- In a java project, `./gradlew clean compileJava` results in missing the generated source at compile time (source files output by `generatedStateMachineSources` are not getting picked up by the subsequent `javaCompile` task).
+However, `./gradlew clean generateStateMachineSources; ./gradlew compileJava` work as separate commands.
+I'd like to fix this.
+Want to help?

+## Suggestions?
+- Feel free to add an issue with a suggestion to make this better.